OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 #### Recommendation

-This header is deprecated.
-Use `Expect-CT` instead.
+This header is deprecated and should not be used anymore.

 ## Adding HTTP Headers in Different Technologies